Produce MA-plot of omics data, where jammaplot() uses base R graphics,

 than is often useful for most MA-plots.

-number indicating the text line
+numeric number indicating the text line

-distance from the edge of plot border to place xlab
+distance from the edge of plot border to place xlab and ylab

-text, as used by graphics::title()
+text, as used by graphics::title().

-text appended to each MA-plot
+(deprecated) character text appended to each MA-plot

 panel title.
-Use argment subtitle
+Use argment subtitle as the preferred alternative.

-indicating whether to draw
+logical indicating whether to draw

-a shaded polygon encompassing highlightPoints
+a shaded polygon encompassing highlightPoints, using each

-.The polygon is defined by grDevices::chull()
+highlightColor.The polygon is defined by grDevices::chull()

-via the function points2polygonHull()
+via the function points2polygonHull().

-value indicating alpha
+numeric value indicating alpha

 transparency used for the highlight polygon when

-is fully transparent,
+doHighlightPolygon=TRUE, where 0 is fully transparent,

-is completely not transparent (opaque).
+and 1 is completely not transparent (opaque).

-used to draw points when nrpoints
+color used to draw points when nrpoints is

 non-zero, which draws points in the extremities of the

 smooth scatter plot.
-See jamba::plotSmoothScatter()
+See jamba::plotSmoothScatter().

-The effect can also be achieved by adjusting transFactor
+The effect can also be achieved by adjusting transFactor to

 a lower value, which increases the visual contrast of individual